Hwang In-youp: Early life and education

-Hwang In-youp was born in Uijeongbu, Gyeonggi-do in South Korea on January 19, 1991.
+Hwang In-youp was born in Uijeongbu, Gyeonggi Province, South Korea, on January 19, 1991.
 He is the oldest son; his brother, who is three years younger, is a producer and singer-songwriter who goes by the name Inof.
-Hwang lived in Davao City, Philippines during his high school and college years, going by the English name Ryan Leon.
-He graduated from high school at the Philippine Nikkei Jin Kai International School, and later graduated with a Bachelor of Fine Arts degree in fashion design at the Philippine Women's College of Davao.
+Hwang lived in Davao City, Philippines, during his high school and college years, going by the English name Ryan Leon.
+He graduated from high school at the Philippine Nikkei Jin Kai International School, and later graduated with a Bachelor of Fine Arts degree in fashion design at the Philippine Women's University (formerly Philippine Women's College).

 Career

 2017–2019: Modelling and acting debut

 Hwang entered the entertainment industry in 2017 as a runway model.
 Reports state that he was once under YG KPlus, a model management company owned by YG Entertainment.

 In 2018, he made his acting debut in the Naver TV web series Why.
 He later signed a contract with the South Korean agency KeyEast, a subsidiary of SM Entertainment.

 In 2019, he played Seo Kyo-won in the web series Freshman, and made his television debut with supporting role in the KBS2 historical television series The Tale of Nokdu.